telerik/xaml-docs/controls/radgridview/how-to/drag-drop-gridview-diagram.md

         }
 	{{endregion}}

-If you run the application now, you should get the following structure:
+If you run the application now, you should get a structure like in **Figure 1**:

+#### Figure 1: RadGridView and RadDiagram
 ![drag-and-drop-from-radgridview-to-raddiagram](images/drag-and-drop-from-radgridview-to-raddiagram_0.png)

-You can observed that you still can't drag-drop a row from the RadGridView to the RadDiagram.
+You can observe that you still can't drag-drop a row from the RadGridView to the RadDiagram.
 This is expected as the drag-drop functionality is still not implemented.

-The next step is to make sure that the GridViewRow's are draggable.
+The next step is to make sure that the GridViewRows are draggable.
 We can do so by applying an implicit style that sets the __DragDropManager.AllowCapturedDrag__ attached property to __True__ on every __GridViewRow__.

 #### __[XAML] Example 4: Setting AllowDrag attached property__
 {{region drag-and-drop-from-radgridview-to-raddiagram_3}}